sutjipot/data-analyysin-projekti/README.md

 In this project, we explore based on these two data sets (tulot2017.csv and ek2019.csv), how the income level and the metropolitan area ( e.g. the voting area) are related to voting behavior in Finland.

+The final technical report can be seen in the pdf file.